Ensuring New Orleans’ rich cultural legacy lives on in future generations

 WWOZ 90.7 FM is the New Orleans Jazz & Heritage Station, a community radio station.
 Photo by Kichea Burt.

-The George and Joyce Wein Jazz and Heritage Center is our education and performance facility.
+The George and Joyce Wein Jazz & Heritage Center is our education and performance facility.

 The Jazz & Heritage Gala is an annual kick-off celebration to Jazz Fest.
-It’s also a special opportunity to support the Foundation’s mission to make music education accessible to all kids.
+It is also a special opportunity to support the Foundation’s mission to make music education accessible to all young musicians.

 Calling All volunteers!

 We are always happy to meet new friends who want to support the music and culture of New Orleans.
-If you would like to know more about volunteer opportunities, please contact us to learn more about opportunities to get involved.
+If you would like to know more about volunteer opportunities, please contact us.

 When the fest is over, our work is just beginning.